iturdikulov/notes/abstract syntax tree.md

 ---
-title: Abstract syntax tree
 date: 2022-12-29
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Abstract syntax tree

 In computer science, an abstract syntax tree (AST), or just syntax tree, is a tree representation of the abstract syntactic structure of text (often source